Panasonic FZ1000 vs FZ200

 It is notable that the FZ1000 offers wifi support, while the FZ200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the FZ1000 and the FZ200 have been discontinued, but can regularly be found used on eBay.
+Both the FZ1000 and the FZ200 have been discontinued, but can regularly be found used on ebay.
 The FZ200 was replaced by the Panasonic FZ300, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the FZ1000 and FZ200 can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Panasonic FZ200 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic FZ1000 or the Panasonic FZ200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.